Chapter 17

 Thus we find that even though Paul had the right to receive food, clothing and shelter from those to whom he gave spiritual food, he did not exercise his right.
 Instead Paul chose to live in a manner so as to be an example of how the true disciple of Jesus Christ is to live.
 Specifically, he chose to be a living example of the fact that in order to receive the provisions for our physical needs, we are to work.

-11-12 We are not to be busy bodies.
-Instead we are to be diligent, work quietly and eat our own food.
+11-12 … We are not to be busy bodies.
+Instead we are to work quietly and eat our own food.

 2 Corinthians 9: 6-7